What 'cool beans' and 50 other old-timey slang words mean

 If you wanted to find out a person or business's phone number in the days before the internet, you'd pick up the phone and dial 4-1-1 for assistance.
 "What's the 411?" became popular slang in the 1990s as a way of asking for information, and was the name of Mary J. Blige's debut album.

 "Word" is another way to say "agreed."
 It's a variant of "word up," which came to fame through a 1986 R&B song by Cameo.
-This slang was regularly used by Will on "The Fresh Prince of Bel-Air."
+This slang was regularly used by Will Smith's character on "The Fresh Prince of Bel-Air."